I got to use my new Tamrac 5591 Big Wheels Speedroller 1x today at an event. The short of is it did not disappoint. Allow me to blabber on…

-So for less than a year, i’ve been on the look out for a good rolling case.
+So for less than a year, I’ve been on the lookout for a good rolling case.
 I actually wanted a Pelican, but then, just before I bought the Speedroller, I was able to sample one out during Photoworld Manila and it was heavy!
 That was without gear in it.
 I got tentative.
 For many guys, the pelican is the way to go if you travel a lot by plane and boat.
-Its very rugger and they say it even floats.
+It’s very rugged and they say it even floats.
 Me?
 I more often travel by land today.

-Going back to the Speed Roller, I knew that I wanted this.
+Going back to the Tamrac 5591 Speed Roller, I knew that I wanted this.
 One reason is that I have been using Tamrac bags for a long time and I’ve got Tamrac pouches that I use in my shoots.
-These pouches attaches neatly with ay Tamrac bag that is compatible with their MAS (short for Modular Accessory System).
-So I jumped in and bought because it was being sold at 20% off at Photoworld Manila.
+These pouches attach neatly with my Tamrac bag that is compatible with their MAS (short for Modular Accessory System).
+So I jumped in and bought it because it was being sold at 20% off at Photoworld Manila.

 I walked with it for about 50 meters before I got on a cab.
 Lifting it was heavy though, good thing I always watch my back and heaved in the propers posture.

-Here is the description from the tamrac.com website:
+Here is the description of the Tamrac 5591 from their website: